makerdao/community/governance-exercises/Le Bateleur - Interpretation Exercise 01/GOV 12 Rewrite.md

 #### 12.1 Bootstrapping Governance Votes

 Before the Endgame State, time-sensitive situations may arise that pose a substantial threat to the functioning of Maker Governance.
 Under the conditions and limitations set out below, Governance Facilitators may propose a Governance Poll to edit the Atlas and Scope Artifacts to address such substantial threats.
-The decision to supersede Maker's customary governance protocols should not be taken lightly.

 This authority is permanently eliminated upon the launch of NewChain.

 #### 12.2 Finding of "substantial threat"